opensearch-project/reporting/kibana-reports/docs/ux/OpenSearch-Dashboards-Reporting-UX-documentation.md

 ### Create Report definition

 Creating a report definition allows you to define how a report will be triggered or configured.
 Here you can generate a one-time report to be delivered immediately (Similar to sharing a report from a dashboard), or at a later date, as well as set recurring and cron-based schedules, or select an alert that will trigger the report generation.
-You can also configure delivery to yourself and other Kibana users, email recepients, and optionally include the report as part of the email attachment.
+You can also configure delivery to yourself and other OpenSearch Dashboards users, email recepients, and optionally include the report as part of the email attachment.

 ![Reporting - Create Report definition](img/screens/0.5.0_create-report-definition.png)